rikifujihara/scooterbay/README.md

 ### Addresses

-Addresses has the following database relationship.
+The Addresses table has the following database relationship.

 - 'one optional to one mandatory' relationship with Listings.
 Addresses must have one Listing but Listings can have zero or one Address.

 ### WatchedItems

-WatchedItems have the following database relationships.
+The WatchedItems table has the following database relationships.

 - 'one mandatory to optional many' relationship with Listings.
 WatchedItems must have one Listing but Listings can have zero or no WatchedItems.